robdavid/genutil-go/README.md

 }
 ```

 Here the `Catch` function in the error handling package is used to ensure the function just returns an error value in response to an unexpectedly empty option rather than causing panics.
-The error returned with be `option.ErrOptionIsEmpty`.
+The error returned will be `option.ErrOptionIsEmpty`.
 This kind of approach can be especially useful in functions that process a number of options which should not be empty.
 It is not recommended for options for which empty values are a non-exceptional condition due to the extra overhead of handling the error processing path.

 ### Zero value